 - You recently made a significant hardware change

-- If the problem started after recent hardware change select option I changed hardware on this device recently link.
+- If the problem started after a recent hardware change select the option I changed hardware on this device recently link.

 Then sign in to your linked Microsoft account using user name and password

 Select the device (computer name) you are currently using and want to re-activate with your linked digital license,